-Summary.
-This article explains the importance of finding the right type of leader for the right kind of problem.
-In doing so it makes an analogical link between athletes and their sports, and leaders and their teams.
+Summary: This article explains the importance of finding the right type of leader for the right kind of team or problem.
+In doing so it makes an analogical link between athlete suitability for certain sports, and leader suitability for certain teams and situations.

 When I was younger, I used to be heavily involved in a number of sports, one of which was Karate.
 During this time, I found myself in the Australian team for Shotokan Karate and would later represent my country in the World Championships.
 Years would pass and I would find myself in the Australian Army serving in the Infantry (foot soldiers).
 This too would prove to be a very physically challenging profession.
 After having a discussion with my father, the topic of what it meant to be ‘fit’ was raised.
 My father, who has always been involved in competitive sport and leadership, very aptly pointed out that the term ‘fit’ was a relative term and is entirely specific on the task to be completed.
 This contradicted my limited definition of the term ‘fit’ which I held at the time.